nehaljwani/team.exiv2.org/book/IMaEA.md

 942 rmills@rmillsmbp:~/gnu/exiv2/team/book/build $
 ```
 Using dd to extract metadata is discussed in more detail here: [8.7 Using dd to extract data from an image](#8-7).

+Please be aware that there are two ways in which IFDs can occur in the file.
+They can be an embedded TIFF which is complete with the `II*_LengthOffset` or `MM_*LengthOffset` 12-byte header followed the IFD.
+Or the IFD can be in the file without the header.  printIFD() knows that the date tags such as GpsTag and ExifTag are IFDs and calls printIFD().
+For the embedded TIFF (such as Exif), printIFD() creates a TiffImage and calls TimeImage->printStructure() which validates the header and parses the data with IFDprint().

 [TOC](#TOC)